-In essence: marketing qualified leads should be thought of as quantity, while sales qualified leads are more about quality.
+In essence: marketing qualified leads should be thought of as quantity, while qualified leads in sales are more about quality.
 MQLs still need to be qualified by sales before they can be contacted.

-In the same way that Usain Bolt needs to get through the heats to qualify for the Olympics, an MQL becomes a sales qualified lead (SQL) when they've made it through the qualifying stages to reach the final.
+In the same way that Usain Bolt needs to get through the heats to qualify for the Olympics, an MQL becomes a sales qualified lead when they’ve made it through the qualifying stages to reach the final.

 The truth is there is no definitive answer to this.

 Marketing qualified leads are key because they’re a lot warmer.
 If someone has read three blog posts, opened eight emails and download an eBook or submitted an enquiry, they already know about your brand and values.